ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 {: #diagram-tunnel title="L2VPN Tunnel Setup"}

-In this case, the client connects to the Ethernet proxy and immediately can start sending ethernet frames to the attached broadcast domain.
+In this case, the client connects to the Ethernet proxy and immediately can start sending Ethernet frames to the attached broadcast domain.

 ~~~
 [[ From Client ]]             [[ From Ethernet Proxy ]]